Hteam121/HugoAi/README.md

 Daniel Ching's work with Fast AI and the pathological models were fundamental resources for this project as they gave us a base to work off.

+One last thing we would like to address is the naming behind our project.
+Originally we went for the name X-Rai, but later wanted something easy to pronounce, something that would make you think of your friendly radiologist or doctor.
+And that is where HugoAi was born.

 ## Resources
 1. [National Institutes of Health Chest X-Ray Dataset](https://www.kaggle.com/datasets/nih-chest-xrays/data)
 2. [Multi-category Classification of Various Chest Conditions from Chest X-Rays](https://towardsdatascience.com/multi-category-classification-of-various-chest-conditions-from-chest-x-rays-1d6428522997)